KhilarJitendra/FE-system-design-concepts/FE/concept.md

 * trpc
      - no need to write heavy API end point
      - Just wrtite function n BE and call from FE same function (but behind the scene it will done via HTTP) somehow simillar to SDK
-     - best for cleint and server
+     - best for client and server

 ### Headers & Contracts